mikecaines/batten-php/README.md

 [batten-stub](https://github.com/mikecaines/batten-stub/).
 The batten package includes only the bare essentials on which you can build your own structure.

-This package is currently in *alpha*.
+This project is in an early and experimental state.

 ## More Information